neoburak/GRUWL-module/README.md

 making_list_and_print function groups words into lists and can print them or write them to a file.

 ## License
-fastText is licensed under the MIT License - see the LICENSE file for details.
+fastText is licensed under the MIT License

 ## Acknowledgments
 - FastText